xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 I, along with my <a class='secret' href='/assets/kacka.webp'>lovely girlfriend</a>, recently moved to Heidelberg to pursue our respective master's degrees (Computer Science and Cancer Biology).
 While Heidelberg is a beautiful city with great sights, interesting people and a [pretty good bouldering gym](https://www.boulderhaus.net/), the process of becoming a European international student can be quite challenging.

-If you find yourself in a similar position (or are considering placing yourself in it), I hope this post will be useful to you, since it covers a number of the things I struggled with during the enrolment process and beyond.
+If you find yourself in a similar position (or are considering placing yourself in it), I hope this post will be useful to you, since it covers a number of the things we struggled with during the enrolment process and beyond.

 _Note: this post is ever-expanding.
-If you've also experienced some issues with education in Heidelberg (or Germany, for that matter), please let me know and I'll add it here._
+If you've also experienced some issues with education in Heidelberg, or have some experiences you'd like to share, please let me know and I'll add them here._

 ### Enrolment